SKGleba/iTLS-Enso/README.md

   - Yes for the browser patch only.
 - Where can I find the CA certs?
   - vs0:/data/external/cert/CA_LIST.cer
+- Can I delete the bubble after iTLS is installed?
+  - yes, the un/installer is independent of the plugin

 # Notes
 - Since version 3.0 iTLS also patches app-side TLS stuff.